wp-plugins/2046s-widget-loops/readme.txt

 = Known bugs =

-When you have multiple widgets where you filter the content by the taxonomies, than when you same some of these widgets the taxonomy selector is multiplied for other widget then the one you just saved ;(
+When you have multiple widgets where you filter the content by the taxonomies, than when you save some of these widgets the taxonomy selector is multiplied for other widget than the one you just saved ;(
 This is not a crucial bug, it wont brake anything it is just something I want to fix.
 If you know how, let me know.

 = Future plans =